GMT +4 hours

 Best time to visit Dubai

 The United Arab Emirates are warm all year round, but the best time to visit is from November to March when the average maximum temperature is 25°C. May to September are the hottest months, when temperatures often exceed 40°C.

 Renowned for wealth and splendour, Dubai offers an endless list of activities to occupy you on your stay in this beautiful city.
 Famous structures such as the tallest building in the world; the Burj Khalifa, the world-class Burj al Arab hotel and the man-made Palm Jumeirah Island, have become the epitome of Dubai’s extravagant culture.

-The city’s aorta is Sheikh Zayed Road, a massive multi-lane highway that links the Creek to Jumeirah and Jebel Ali as well as all the main shopping malls.
-Although most of Jumeirah beach is occupied by upscale hotels, there are certain parts that are open to the public (entrance fee applies) and offers access to a spacious recreational park, hemmed by a vast stretch of open sand with the warm, albeit sometimes choppy waters of the Arabian Gulf.
+Running through the city is the Sheikh Zayed Road, a massive multi-lane highway that links the Creek to Jumeirah and Jebel Ali as well as all the main shopping malls.
+Although most of Jumeirah beach is occupied by upscale hotels, there are certain parts that are open to the public (entrance fee applies) offering access to a spacious recreational park, hemmed by a vast stretch of open sand with the warm, sometimes choppy waters of the Arabian Gulf.